 Beauty Sales: $4 billion

-Key Personnel: Richard R. Rogers, executive chairman; David Holl, president and chief executive officer; Sheryl Adkins-Green, chief marketing officer; Thomas S. Cho, chief supply chain officer; KK Chua, president, Asia Pacific; Tara Eustace, president, Europe; Darrell Overcash, president, North America; Jose Smeke, president, Latin America.
+Key Personnel: Richard R. Rogers, executive chairman; David Holl, president and chief executive officer; Sheryl Adkins-Green, chief marketing officer; KK Chua, president, Asia-Pacific; Tara Eustace, president, Europe; Darrell Overcash, president, North America; Jose Smeke, president, Latin America.

-Major Products: Skin care, color cosmetics, body care, sun care and fine fragrances marketed under the Mary Kay and TimeWise brand names.
+Major Products/Brands: Skin care, color cosmetics, body care, sun care and fragrance marketed under the Mary Kay and TimeWise brand names.